 - C1 esterase inhibitor [C1-INH] concentrate

 - Blocks its binding site and inhibits kininogen conversion to bradykinin

 - Treats the clinical symptoms

-- Recommended dose is 30 mg subcutaneously in the abdominal area.
+- The recommended dose is 30 mg subcutaneously in the abdominal area.

 Airway protection is the most important consideration with laryngeal involvement.

-Without urticaria, clinicians must rule out hereditary angioedema, acquired C1-INH deficiency , and ACE inhibitor−induced angioedema .
-Following triggers may be confirmed or excluded.
-If present and possible [like use of drugs] the triggers should be removed.
+Without urticaria, clinicians must rule out hereditary angioedema, acquired C1-INH deficiency, and ACE inhibitor−induced angioedema.
+The following triggers may be confirmed or excluded.
+If present and possible [like the use of drugs] the triggers should be removed.